MedusaRE/Medusa/README.md

 and shell scripts.

 For example:
-- Cutter: not very featureful, essentially a radare2 GUI, doesn't have debugger and/or emulation support to my knowledge, and more.
+- Cutter / iaito: not very featureful, essentially a radare2 GUI, doesn't have debugger and/or emulation support to my knowledge, and more.
 - Ghidra: personal favorite currently, still doesn't have emulation support or code editing, and is written in Java (besides the decompiler), which is